CrowdStrike/aws-ssm-distributor/official-package/README.md

 New versions of the Falcon Distributor Package are published to AWS every time a new version of the Falcon Sensor is released.

+If you have a question checkout the [FAQ](#faq) to see if your question has already been answered.
+If you have a question that is not answered in the FAQ, please open an issue and we will happily help.

 ## Supported Operating Systems

 The official distributor package supports the following operating systems: